pnp/List-Formatting/view-samples/document-library-gallery-card/README.md

 Field |Type
 --------|---------
 Name | Single line of text
-Proromotio ID | Number
-Modified | Date
-Status | Choice(Single Select)
-Owner | People
+Status | Choice(Single Select) - expected values: Approved, Ready for Review, Draft, or Rejected Owner | People
-Participating Locations | Managed Metadata

 The size of the tile can be adjusted by changing the width and height values.